Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
 This topic won't create an app from scratch.
 We use code from [Office 365 ASP.NET MVC Connect sample using Microsoft Graph API](https://github.com/OfficeDev/O365-AspNetMVC-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

-The following is the screenshot of the send mail page.
+The following is a screenshot of the send mail page.

 ![Office 365 ASP.NET MVC sample screenshot](./images/O365AspNetMVCSendMailPageScreenshot.png)